Can I give meaning and purpose to my life?

 Foundation Studies in Anthroposophy addresses the longing felt by many thoughtful people today for spiritual substance and meaning in life.
 It explores how anthroposophy fosters the connection between spiritual and practical realities.
 Participants experience anthroposophy nourishing the inner life, supporting creativity, and serving the world.

 Anthroposophy — or spiritual science — are the names Rudolf Steiner gave to his philosophy and work.
 He describes a path of self-development emphasizing clear thinking, careful observation, refinement of feeling, and strengthening of will.

-Rudolf Steiner Centre Toronto offers two ways of obtaining a certificate in Foundation Studies in Anthroposophy: Encounter (formerly known as "In-House") and Distance - one-on-one mentoring.
+Rudolf Steiner Centre Toronto offers two ways of obtaining a certificate in Foundation Studies in Anthroposophy: Encounter, and Distance - one-on-one mentoring.

 With a well-qualified and diverse faculty, presentations and discussion, artistic activities and reflective practice, this program is engaging and lively, relevant and refreshing.
 The Saturday sessions include a weekend visit to a biodynamic farm – one example of anthroposophy at work in the world.
 Waldorf education, anthroposophic medicine, and Camphill Communities are other examples.

 The first term outlines the fundamental principles of Steiner's world view: